Gordon Bennett: How One Artist Redefined Australian Art Through a Unique Vision

 The Personal Politics of Identity

-Bennett’s exploration of identity went beyond his cultural heritage.
-His works also delved into the psychological impact of racism and the universal human desire for recognition and respect.
-In Self Portrait (But I Always Wanted to be One of the Good Guys), he presents a fragmented, multi-layered image of himself, reflecting the internal conflicts of living in a racially divided society.
+Bennett probed the psychological impact of racism and the universal need for recognition.
+In Self Portrait (But I Always Wanted to be One of the Good Guys), he presents a fragmented self—an image of inner conflict in a racially divided society.
+By tying his story to global struggles against colonialism and erasure, he turned the canvas into a mirror for society.

 Legacy and Influence